dginev/nnexus/MANUAL.md

  - term "space", category "Euclidean geometry", defined in Wikipedia
  - term "space", category "Optimization", defined in PlanetMath
  - term "space", category "Optimization", defined in MathWorld

+ as different (by category or domain) concept definitions, all represented by the word "space".
+ From an application stand-point, definitions from different domains but the same category are (ideally) semantically equivalent definitions of the same concept.
+On the other hand, definitions from the same domain but different categories are a sign of ambiguity in natural language, and need to be explicitly disambiguated in the concept discovery task.

 ### Implementation
 To summarize: